sacred0x01/macos-apps-configuration/macOS_apps_list.md

 ```shell
 brew install mas
 ```
-It will helps us to download Mac App Store apps easily.
+It will help us to download Mac App Store apps easily.
 Here is complete list of apps I prefer to install on each my mac machine since day one, split by source (App Store or Homebrew).

 </br>